Should the NH legislature oversee collective bargaining?

 By: LFDA Editor

-In June 2012, Gov. John Lynch vetoed HB 1666, which would require legislative approval of any collective bargaining agreement entered into by the state.
-The Legislature didn't have the votes to override the veto.
-SB 37
+In 2013 the House killed SB 153, a bill that would require legislative approval of any collective bargaining agreement entered into by the state.

 In 2012 then-Gov. John Lynch vetoed a similar bill, HB 1666.

 In 2011 the state legislature eliminated so-called "evergreen clauses" from new public contracts.
 For more information, go to the LFDA's Evergreen Clause page.

 In 2011 the legislature considered making public employees "at-will" employees once contracts expired.
 For more information, go to the LFDA's Public Employee Contracts page.

 The state legislature considered Right-to-Work legislation on numerous occasions in the past, though Right-to-Work has never passed.
 For more information, go to the LFDA's Right to Work page.